windmill-labs/windmilldocs/docs/reference.md

 ### Contextual Variables

 Contextual variables are variables whose values are contextual to the script execution.
-This is how the Deno and Python windmill client get their implicit credentials to interact with the platform.
+This is how the Deno and Python Windmill client get their implicit credentials to interact with the platform.

 | Name           | Value                                                                                                               |